matteo-fontana/matteo-fontana.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Department of <a href='https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/computer-science/'>Computer Science</a> - Royal Holloway, University of London.
-Egham, Surrey, United Kingdom

 profile:
   align: right